 Hair Serum: After towel drying my hair, I apply a couple of drops of Dove Elixir Hibiscus & Argan Oil Nourished Shine on the hair ends.
 I also use it on other days whenever my hair becomes dry and frizzy.
 Actually, as per product claims, this can be used like a regular hair oil.
 But I have tried it and it causes much hairfall.
 Seeing the ingredients list, it contains 78% mineral oil, no wonder!
 So I won’t recommend taking this anywhere near your scalp at all.
 Though as a serum it works well to smooth out hair, reduce frizz, gives a nice shine and has a pleasant fragrance.
 But I have used this for a long time now, over a year and got bored.
 It’s not getting over only.

 Diet and supplements: Diet plays an important role in hair growth.
 Since I stay away from home, I eat outside all the time.
 Many times I skip breakfast and just have a cup of coffee (Cringe!!
 Worst habit ever!
-But having a coffee machine in office, can’t resist it And am just lazy to have breakfast 🙄).
+But having a coffee machine in office, can’t resist it And am just lazy to have breakfast ????).
 But I have observed that having a proper breakfast helps control hair loss to an extent.
 You don’t have to focus too much on diet.
 A handful of dry fruits and nuts + any health drink + a glass of fenugreek seeds soaked in water overnight, just adding this to your routine can do wonders to your hair.
 Health drink can be anything you like.
 My dad bought me amla juice, beetroot juice from Khadi and they really help a lot to remove toxins and purify the body.
 Coming to supplements, I was initially taking Biotin and it has helped a lot in hair growth.
 Now, I have shifted to more herbal ones.
 Am using Morpheme Remedies Bhringraja – 500mg supplement.
 I can’t say whether it would work only on its own.
 But combined with the entire routine, it has helped to make my hair healthy and stronger.
+To combat hair fall, women’s supplements for hair loss is strongly recommended.

 Apart from this, I have been going for a head oil massage at a salon monthly once.